rvvincelli/rvvincelli.github.io/_posts/hmmmm.md

 ]
 ```

-so let's take the row of the M matrix corresponding to the particle value, easy, as the outcome already defines the index, and sample the corresponding line distribution.
+so let's take the row of the `M` matrix corresponding to the particle value -  easy, as the outcome already defines the index - and sample the corresponding line distribution.
 Rephrased:

 1. extract a particle
-2. check what realization is it and seek to the corresponding row on M
+2. check what realization is it and seek to the corresponding row on `M`
-3. evolve the particle, thus select a new value at the next instant t+1 based on the row itself, which represents the possible translations
+3. evolve the particle, thus select a new value at the next instant *t+1* based on the row itself, which represents the possible translations

 So now say we have evolved from state `i` to state `j`, how likely is this to happen given that we know the current evidence sample `e_t`?
 We define a number of weights for our newbreed of particles,
 right from the evidences: